USingh1001/POC_SYNERZIP/README.md

 Required Commands for getting this POC running on your local machine:

-Clone/Download this project from Github location provided - https://github.com/USingh1001/POC_SYNERZIP
+Fork this project from Github location provided - https://github.com/USingh1001/POC_SYNERZIP

 Install necessary dependencies with "npm install" command